MATRIMONIUM

 • Corpus Iuris Civilis (529, 533 CE)

-• This collection and edition of the varied sources in which current Roman law was preserved was ordered by the Emperor Justinian I. The edition consists of three parts: the Codex, the Digesta and the Institutiones (Latin).
-The selections from the Codex Justinianus (529 CE) contain legal pronouncements or edicts of the emperors from the time of Hadrian (117 CE) concerning marriage law and punishments; the selections from the Digesta (533 CE) contain legal opinions on marriage law from the 2nd-3rd centuries by the jurists Marcianus, Paulus, Terentius Clemens, Celsus, Modestinus, Gaius, Papinianus, Marcellus, Ulpianus, and Macer; the selections on marriage from the Institutiones (533 CE), a manual of legal principles, are based on the Institutiones of Gaius.
+• This collection and edition of the varied sources in which current Roman law was preserved was ordered by the Emperor Justinian I. The edition consists of three parts: the Codex Justinianus, the Digesta and the Institutiones (Latin).
+These selections from the Codex (529 CE) contain legal pronouncements or edicts of the emperors from the time of Hadrian (117 CE) concerning marriage law and punishments; these selections from the Digest (533 CE) contain legal opinions on marriage law from the 2nd-3rd centuries by the jurists Marcianus, Paulus, Terentius Clemens, Celsus, Modestinus, Gaius, Papinianus, Marcellus, Ulpianus, and Macer; these selections on marriage from the Institutes (533 CE), a manual of legal principles, are based on the marriage laws in the Institutes of Gaius.

 An excellent online site to consult for these corpora is The Roman Law Library by Y. Lassard & A. Koptev.